John Weddell

-John Weddell (1583–1642) was an English sea captain who served for both the Muscovy Company and the East India Company (EIC).
+John Weddell (1583–1642) was an English sea captain who served for the Muscovy Company and then the East India Company (EIC).

 Career

-From May to August 1617 he was master or master’s mate of the Muscovy Company’s ship Dragon, which was vice-admiral of the whaling fleet sent to Spitsbergen.
-In July the Dragon sailed into Hornsund, where it seized the cargo of the Vlissingen ship de Arcke Noë ("Noah's Ark"), under Jan Verelle, before driving it away ballasted with stones.
+From May to August 1617 he was master or master's mate of the Muscovy Company's ship Dragon, which was vice-admiral of the whaling fleet sent to Spitsbergen.
+In July the Dragon sailed into Hornsund, where he seized the cargo of the Vlissingen ship de Arcke Noë ("Noah's Ark"), under Jan Verelle, before driving it away ballasted with stones.
 In the depositions given of the voyage in January of the following year he was described as "John Weddell, alias Duke, of Lymehorst, mariner".

-In October 1617 Weddell was named as being one of the master’s mates of the EIC’s ship Dragon, but in December he was promoted to commander or master of the Lion.
+In October 1617 Weddell was named as being one of the master's mates of the EIC's ship Dragon, but in December he was promoted to commander or master of the Lion.
 He left in the spring of 1618 and returned to England in September 1620.
 In April 1621, he was captain of the Jonas and given command of three other EIC ships.
 As joint-admiral of an English fleet of five ships and four pinnaces, he participated in the Anglo-Persian attack on Kishm and siege of Ormuz early in 1622.
-In giving a detailed account of the voyage and plunder to the high court of admiralty in December 1623, he was described as "of Ratcliffe, in Middlesex, gent., aged 40 or thereabouts".
+In giving a detailed account of the voyage and plunder to the High Court of Admiralty in December 1623, he was described as "of Ratcliffe, in Middlesex, gent., aged 40 or thereabouts".

-Given command of the Royal James, Weddell again sailed as commander of the EIC’s fleet to India in March 1624.
+Given command of the Royal James, Weddell again sailed as commander of the EIC's fleet to India in March 1624.
 Soon after reaching Surat in September, he was sent to Gombroon (Bandar-Abbas) to combine with a Dutch squadron to fight the Portuguese.
-In a hard-fought three-day battle they were able to defeat the Portuguese fleet, which fled to Goa.
-After his return to England in 1626 he came under the Company's scrutiny for irregular or illegal private trading.
-The suit against him was later "privately arranged".
+In a hard-fought three-day battle they defeated the Portuguese fleet, which fled to Goa.
+After his return to England in 1626 he came under the Company's scrutiny for irregular or illegal private trading; the suit against him was later "privately arranged".